 The proposed West Highlands works will occur sometime between November 2019 and March 2023, noting that until the West Highlands licences are granted, the Skye-Harris and Skye-South Uist survey activities will be covered under a separate licence application due to the requirement for the survey activities to commence in October 2019.
-As such, the activities have the potential to coincide with nature of the surveys across the majority of cable routes across a long period of time, as well as the transient nature of the project activities it is considered unlikely that the proposed works will impact significantly upon breeding birds and seals.
+As such, the activities have the potential to coincide with the breeding periods of Golden eagles, as well as breeding and pupping seasons for Harbour seals.
+However, given the relatively short-term nature of the surveys across the majority of cable routes across a long period of time, as well as the transient nature of the project activities it is considered unlikely that the proposed works will impact significantly upon breeding birds and seals.
 No adverse impact is expected on the conservation status of qualifying species of the designated sites.